pd-giz-dave/fellsafe-uhf/README.md

  - Mounting poles and/or tripods, cost TBD, allow £10
  - Other odds and ends, cables, connectors, et al, allow £10

  This brings the total hardware cost to around £230 per unit.
 There is scope for cost saving, mostly by replacing the £50 Fipy with something cheaper (but requiring more software).
 Another cost saving area is to use smaller UHF antennas but that also reduces the reading range.
-Or cheaper still, use a Yagi array (i.e a TV aerial) but they have the disadvantage of being linearly polarised so the competitors would have to make the tags were worn the "right way up".
+Or cheaper still, use a Yagi array (i.e a TV aerial) but they have the disadvantage of being linearly polarised so the competitors would have to make sure the tags were worn the "right way up" (with circular it doesn't matter).

  ## Major software components